vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 1. Select the OS image to use for deploying the management cluster

-    **Note:** This list appears empty if you don’t have a compatible template present in your environment.
+    > **Note** This list appears empty if you don’t have a compatible template present in your environment.
 See the steps provided in [Import Base Image Template into vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-prep-vsphere.html).

     ![OS image for management cluster](img/tko-on-vsphere/46-Mgmt-cluster-11.png)

 1. Check the “Participate in the Customer Experience Improvement Program”, if you so desire, and click **Review Configuration**.

-    **Note**: Tanzu Kubernetes Grid v2.1.0 has a known issue that installer UI populates an empty `NSXALB_LABEL` in the cluster configuration and leads to management cluster creation failure.
+    > **Note** Tanzu Kubernetes Grid v2.1.0 has a known issue that installer UI populates an empty `NSXALB_LABEL` in the cluster configuration and leads to management cluster creation failure.
 It is recommended to export the cluster configuration to a file, delete the empty label, and run the cluster creation command from CLI instead of deploying the cluster from UI.

 1. When you click on **Review Configuration**, the installer populates the cluster configuration file, which is located in the `~/.config/tanzu/tkg/clusterconfigs` subdirectory, with the settings that you specified in the interface.
 You can optionally export a copy of this configuration file by clicking **Export Configuration**.